-The intention of Campus Club at Cornell is friendship between all Ithaca women, primarily discovered through small groups enjoying shared interests.
+The purpose of Campus Club at Cornell is to foster friendships between all Ithaca women, primarily discovered through small groups enjoying shared interests.
 Membership opens the door to more than twenty diverse activity groups, as well as the social events, lectures, and service options currently enjoyed by 350 women across the community.
 Sign up for desired activities online.
 Cornell affiliation is not required to join and the organization is not officially supported by the university.

 The Legacy Project : A Cornell-based collection of wisdom for living, comprised of more than 1,500 contributions made by adults aged 70 and older, transformed into “lessons” that everyone of any age can put into practice.
 The site invites you to share your stories with a worldwide audience.

 Community Arts Partnership (CAP): An organization that provides technical assistance, grant opportunities, and professional services and information for artists and arts organizations, as well as public programs that celebrate and support the arts community in Tompkins County.
 Experienced and aspiring writers may want to participate in CAP’s annual Spring Writes Literacy Festival, which includes workshops, panels, performances, and public events featuring local experts & artists.